cdavidson825/cloudstore-springboot/README.md

 ## Configuring
 In order to run Cloudstore, you must copy the cloud and database properties file in place.
 These properties have been excluded from the Git repo, but example.properties have been checked in for quick configuration.
 ### Cloud configuration (under src/main/resources/cloud/)
-1. Under src/main/resources/cloud/, copy cloud.example.properties to cloud.properties
+1. Under src/main/resources/cloud/, copy cloud.example.properties to cloud.properties and google_oauth2.example.json to google_oauth2.json
-2. In cloud.properties, update the Amazon info for aws.s3.accessKey, aws.s3.secretKey, and aws.s3.bucketName.
+2. In cloud.properties, update the Amazon/Google key info for your environment.
 These properties values are loaded into the main src/main/resources/cloud/cloud.xml spring configuration file.
+3. In google_oauth2.json, update the client_id and client_secret params for your Google Cloud Storage instance.
+More documentation needed here...

 ### Local H2 database configuration (under src/main/resources/database/)
 1. Under src/main/resources/database/, copy database.example.properties to database.properties